telepresenceio/telepresence/docs/reference/architecture.md

 ---
+title: Architecture
-description: "How Telepresence works to intercept traffic from your Kubernetes cluster to code running on your laptop."
+description: How Telepresence works to intercept traffic from your Kubernetes cluster to code running on your laptop.
+hide_table_of_contents: true
 ---

 # Telepresence Architecture